-I love herbal sitz baths!
-After birth, every mama could use the healing power of herbs found in sitz bath blends to help soothe the tissues, calm inflammation, promote healing, and decrease the chance of infection… you know where.
+I love herbal sitz baths, and this is another one of my postpartum must-haves!
+After birth, every mama could use the healing power of herbs found in sitz bath blends to help soothe the tissues, calm inflammation, promote healing, and decrease the chance of infection you know where.
 You can use these blends as a normal sitz bath or if you’re like me, you can use them in your whole bath.
-I love to use these blends as a bath tea and just take some time away, all to myself, to soak in warm water and breath in the smell of the herbs.
+I love to use these blends as a bath tea and just take some time away, all to myself, to soak in warm water and breathe in the smell of the herbs.

 3. Homemade Witch Hazel Pads

-Much like using herbal sitz baths after delivery due to their soothing properties, witch hazel pads are great too.
+Much like using herbal sitz baths after delivery due to their soothing properties, witch hazel pads are great too and a big postpartum must-have.
 Witch hazel is an astringent and it helps to tighten tissues, decreasing swelling and pain.
-You can buy pre-made witch hazel pads or you can make your own like the one’s here.
+You can buy pre-made witch hazel pads or you can make your own like the one is here.

 4. Homeopathic Arnica Tabs

 This is something new to me.
-In the past I’ve used arnica in my salves and creams, I’ve used arnica gel for sprained ankles, and I’ve used the homeopathic arnica tabs when needed as well.
-However, I’ve never used arnica after delivery… until this last baby.
+In the past, I’ve used arnica in my salves and creams, I’ve used arnica gel for sprained ankles, and I’ve used the homeopathic arnica tabs when needed as well.
+However, I’ve never used arnica after delivery until my last baby.

 I asked the mamas on the GUH Facebook page what I needed to get together for the postpartum period, and this was one of the suggestions.
 In fact, it was suggested that I take them consistently during labor as well to help decrease the chance of swelling after delivery.
 So I did, and I kept taking them for about 12 hours after delivery.

 Did it work?
 Well, I can tell you that I was back up and getting around the day after I had Ezrah which was much quicker than my other kiddos, so it must have helped.
 If we do have another baby, I’ll be sure to use this again!